iotechgr/couch-db-api/docs/README.md

 # LoRaWAN Message Storage — HTTP API Reference

 This document describes the HTTP API used to access LoRaWAN uplink messages stored in CouchDB.
-Messages are collected from an on-premise Actility ThingPark Network Server and persisted as-is.
+Messages are collected from Actility ThingPark Network Server and persisted as-is.
 The API is provided through four pre-built CouchDB views (design documents) and is intended for backend integrations, dashboards, and analytics.

-**Audience:** backend engineers integrating with the storage layer.
-**CouchDB version:** 3.2.1
-**Storage scale (reference):** ~115M documents, ~120 GB.
-Treat every query accordingly.

 ---